johannal/SolarSystem/SolarSystem/DemoStuff/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - **Type "hausler", select author filter**
 - ... and I'll narrow it down a little more.
 - **Type "value" and hit enter**
+- **Select the "value type" commit**
-- Once I find a commit, the inspector shows even more detail.
+- Once I find a commit, the inspector shows even more detail,
-- **Open inspector**
-- including all the files that were changed by this commit.
-This looks like the one I was looking for.
+- ... including all the files that were changed by this commit.
+- This looks like the one I was looking for.
 - **Close inspector**
-- Double-clicking a commit takes me to the new commit viewer, where I can see all the source changes.
+- Double-clicking a commit takes me to the new commit viewer,
 - **Double-click the "value types" commit**
-- **!!!Show a file or two**
+- **Starts on build.py**
+- ... where I can see all the source changes.
+- **Select NSDecimalNumber.swift**
 - Xcode 9 makes it easy to browse history and really get down to detailed changes.

 ### Creating branches